joaova/mheg-web/mheg-website/themes/hugo-dpsg/exampleSite/content/about.md

 ---
+title: About Hugo
+date: 2014-04-09
 authorbox: false
-date: "2014-04-09"
+sidebar: false
 menu: main
-sidebar: false
-title: About Hugo
 ---

 Hugo is a static site engine written in Go.